-Aguariavwodo said, “Nigeria has lost a colossus,” adding that Onosode's exemplary life style is worthy of emulation.
+Aguariavwodo said, “Nigeria has lost a colossus,” adding that Onosode's exemplary life class is worthy of emulation.

 In his reaction, Chief Etiebet said: “It is very sad to hear that Sir Gamaliel Onosode is dead.
 Nigeria has lost a rare gem.
 He epitomized, in all respects, what Nigeria wanted to be as a nation.

 “We will surely miss him and may his gentle soul rest in peace as we ask for God's grace to abide with the family to bear the irreparable loss with fortitude.”

 Also speaking, Chairman of Sadiq Oil, Chief Peter Okocha, said Nigeria has lost a first class intellectual.